Updated on Febuaury 4th, 2026 by Felix Martinez

 Each year, we review all the Dividend Aristocrats.
 Next up is Archer Daniels Midland (ADM).

-Archer Daniels Midland has increased its dividend each year for 51 years in a row and has paid uninterrupted quarterly dividends to shareholders for 90 years.
-The company’s dividend is also currently relatively safe, thanks to sound business fundamentals.
+Archer Daniels Midland has increased its dividend every year for 51 consecutive years and has paid uninterrupted quarterly dividends to shareholders for 90 years.
+The company’s dividend is also relatively safe thanks to sound business fundamentals.

 Business Overview